cloudfoundry/haproxy-boshrelease/ci/README.md

 The CI environment is maintained by the SAP Business Technology Platform on Cloud Foundry team for Routing and Networking (CFN).

+All secrets used in the pipeline and surrounding tools are kept in the team's Vault.
+Those secrets are only necessary for [modifying the pipeline](#updating-or-modifying-the-pipeline).
 ## Contact

 Credentials and admin access lie with that team.
 If you have questions or issues, please reach out via the [#haproxy-boshrelease](https://cloudfoundry.slack.com/archives/C0XRT9L22) channel on Slack.